 An expert on design thinking and innovation, Warren has studied hundreds of the world’s leading innovators, designers, education leaders, creative thinkers, and red-hot start-ups to analyze how they ask game-changing questions, solve problems, and create new possibilities.
 Warren believes that questioning leads to innovation, can help you be more successful in your career, and can spark change in our businesses and lives.

-Warren Berger, an expert on design thinking and innovation, is author of the acclaimed book Glimmer: How Design Can Transform Business and Your Life (Penguin; 2009), which has been published in several editions worldwide.
+Warren’s previous book was the international bestseller Glimmer: How Design Can Transform Business and Your Life (Penguin Press; 2009), published in several editions worldwide.
 Business Week named Glimmer one of the “Best Innovation & Design Books of the Year.”
 (More on all six of his books here.)

 Warren currently writes for Fast Company, Harvard Business Review, and was a longtime contributor at Wired magazine and The New York Times.

 He has appeared on NBC’s Today Show, ABC World News, CNN, and as an expert on NPR’s All Things Considered.
 As a speaker, Warren has keynoted at the CUSP Conference, the Fuse Conference, the Design Thinkers Conference, the International Women’s Forum in Rome, and TEDx Portland.
 He has also spoken at in-house conferences hosted by General Electric, Pepsico, Little Caesar’s, MassMutual, Citrix, and Microsoft, among others.

 DOWNLOAD/PRINT this bio